avtomat-hub/avtomat-hub.github.io/_aws/actions/ec2/encrypt_instance_volumes.md

 Encrypt or re-encrypt all EBS volumes attached to an instance with a KMS key.<br/>

-{: .note}
-For running instances downtime is minimized by stopping the instance only when volumes are ready to swap. (~2 min)

-{: .warning}
-If <b>re_encrypt</b> is supplied, already encrypted volumes will be re-encrypted.

 Steps:

 1. Create snapshots of all volumes